petru/cakewalk/docs/bot_options.md

 : `300`

 Descriptipn
-: With every unsuccessful reconnection attempt, Cinch increases the delay between new attempts.
+: With every unsuccessful reconnection attempt, Cakewalk increases the delay between new attempts.
 This setting is the maximum number of seconds to wait between two attempts.